A culinary highlight of my week in Hawaii was dinner at M by Jeremy Shigekane, one of the best restaurants in Oahu.

 Specifically, I got the day's catch with shiso, bok choy, and beurre rouge.
 It was okay; however, I found my date's entree more flavorful.

-Dessert brought more delight to our faces.
-We ordered both options.
+Dessert brought more delight to our faces, and we ordered both options.

 The sweet bread I'd enjoyed with the foie gras mousse made another appearance in the avocado ice cream dish.